 - Two companies with a more unique product offering are Instacart and Postmates.
 Instacart is a grocery delivery and pick-up service utilizing personal shoppers, while Postmates is an on-demand goods delivery service similarly utilizing couriers to deliver almost any type of item in metro areas.

 In the food delivery business model companies leverage technology to build platforms that enable users to have the food delivered at home.
-This business model usually is set up as a platform and multi-sided marketplace, where the food delivery company makes money by charging commissions to the restaurant and to the customer.

 The history of food delivery stretches back further than many realize, with the ancient Romans delivering takeaway meals in clay pots to keep them warm.